Edward Craven Walker: War record

-Craven was a pilot in World War II, flying a DeHavilland Mosquito over Germany to take photographs from an unarmed plane.
+Craven was a pilot in World War II, flying a photo reconnaissance DeHavilland Mosquito over Germany to take photographs.
 He met his first wife, Marjorie Bevan Jones, at an air base where she was with the WAAF.
-Craven continued flying after the war.

 The Astro lamp

 Genesis

-After the war Craven developed an idea he saw in a country pub in Dorset, England.
-The pub had a contraption made by a regular, Donald Dunnett, who had since departed, a one-off device which used two immiscible (cannot be mixed) fluids as an egg timer.
+After the war, Craven developed an idea he saw in a country pub in Dorset.
+The pub had a contraption made by a regular, Donald Dunnett, a one-off device which used two immiscible (cannot be mixed) fluids as an egg timer.
 While it was rudimentary, Craven saw potential and set about perfecting it and turning it into a lamp.
-He set up a laboratory in a small shed where he mixed ingredients in bottles of different shapes and sizes.
-He discovered one of the best containers was a Tree Top Orange Squash bottle and its shape defined the Astro Baby Lamp or Astro Mini as it was then called.
+In his shed he mixed ingredients in bottles of different shapes and sizes.
+He discovered one of the best containers was a Tree Top orange squash bottle, and its shape subsequently defined the Astro Baby Lamp or Astro Mini as it was then called.

 Industry

 Craven with his wife Christine set up a company, Crestworth and then Mathmos, to produce the lamps, operating from small buildings on an industrial estate in Poole, Dorset.
 Walker said of his lamp, "I think it will always be popular.
 It is like the cycle of life.
-It grows, breaks up, falls down and then starts all over again."
-In the late 1970s the popularity of the "hippie" style abated somewhat, and lava lamps fell out of fashion.
+It grows, breaks up, falls down and then starts all over again.

+In the late 1970s, the popularity of the hippie style abated somewhat, and lava lamps fell out of fashion.
 The Walkers kept their company going throughout the 1980s but scaled back operations.

-In recent decades, the lamp's popularity returned as people feeling nostalgic search for original collectable versions, which are often quite expensive, or buy new ones which are available from numerous companies.
-Original Mathmos lamps are still made by the company in Great Britain, including updated versions of their classic designs.
+Original Mathmos lamps are still made by the same company in the UK, including updated versions of their classic designs.

 Later years

 In the early 1990s, a young couple began manufacturing and selling them successfully.
 Cressida Granger and David Mulley approached Craven and took over running the company and renamed it Mathmos in 1992.
-Initially they were in partnership with Edward and Christine Craven Walker and the company was called Crestworth Trading Ltd. Over a period of years they bought out the Walkers bit by bit.
+Initially they were in partnership with Edward and Christine Craven Walker and the company was called Crestworth Trading Ltd. Over a period of years, they bought out the Walkers bit by bit.

 They had the rights to produce Astro Lamps and continued to manufacture in the same location, using almost the same staff, machinery and even some of the 1960s components.
-Craven Walker remained a consultant at Mathmos until his death, helping particularly to improve the formula of the lamps.
+Craven Walker remained a consultant at Mathmos until his death in 2000, helping particularly to improve the formula of the lamps.

-Astro lamp has been in continuous production for 60 years and has been handmade in Britain since 1963. and is still made today by Mathmos in Poole.
+Astro lamp has been in continuous production for 60 years and has been handmade in Britain since 1963, and is still made today by Mathmos in Poole.
 The Mathmos lava lamp formula developed initially by Craven Walker in the 1960s and then improved with his help in the 1990s is still used.
-His lava lamp company Mathmos celebrated its 50th anniversary in 2013.
+Mathmos celebrated its 50th anniversary in 2013.